open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

   and `OnShutdown`.
 * `OnStart` and `OnEnd` should be thread safe, and should not block or take long time, since they will be called on critical code path.
+* Processors should use `Activity.TagObjects` collection instead of `Activity.Tags` to obtain the full set of attributes (tags).

 ```csharp
 class MyProcessor : BaseProcessor<Activity>